Jas-SinghFSU/hyprpanel-docs/docs/configuration/panel.md

 The **Notification Menu** tab allows you to configure the behavior of the notifications that are displayed by the HyprPanel.
 You can access the Notification Menu tab by clicking the category `Notifications` in the settings dialog.

 In the **Notification Menu** tab, you can configure:
+- Which applications to ignore
 - The position of the notifications toast
 - The timeout of the notifications toast
 - Which monitor to display the notifications on
 - Whether to follow the focused monitor
 - Whether or not to preserve actions inside the notifications between sessions
 - Actions include buttons that are displayed in the notification that you can click on to perform an action

+More information about **notification settings** can be found in the [Notifications](./notifications.md) page.

 ## OSD (On-Screen Display)
 The **OSD** tab allows you to configure the behavior of the on-screen display that is displayed by the HyprPanel.
 You can access the OSD tab by clicking the category `OSD` in the settings dialog.